yosemitebandit/setbot/readme.md

 #### next steps
-* speed up the evaluator
+* need to use contexts in the evaluator..?
+Not sure if vars are /actually/ loading correctly
 * more input data (currently at 2430 input images only)
-* save models somewhere more persistent
 * consider adding skewed images
+* consider adjusting white balance
 * use [more cores for image generation](http://stackoverflow.com/a/23537302/232638)